 House mice have poor eyesight, relying on their hearing and their exceptional sense of smell, taste and touch.
 Their sense of smell is highly developed, allowing them to detect down to 250 parts per billion.
 They are considered color – blind: therefore, for safety reasons rodenticides can be dyed distinctive colors without causing avoidance by the house mouse.
 Although their ability to perceive objects is limited to 1 to 2 feet, they can see movement up to 45 feet away.

-The house mouse my burrow in to the ground in natural areas or around structures when other shelter is not readily available.
+The house mouse may burrow in to the ground in natural areas or around structures when other shelter is not readily available.
 Nesting may occur in the ground or in any sheltered location.
 Nests are normally constructed of shredded fibrous materials, such as paper, burlap, cardboard, cotton, or other similar items, and generally have the appearance of a “ball” of material loosely woven together.
 They are usually 4 to 6 inches in diameter.
 The House mouse typically does not go more than 30 feet from its nest; however, in natural areas of the Farallon Islands that distance may not hold true.

 House mice have litters of 5 or 6 young, which are born 19 to 21 days after mating.
 Mice are born hairless with their eyes closed.
 They grow extremely fast and after 14 days they are completely covered with hair and their eyes and ears are open.
 After three weeks they begin to make short excursions from the nest and eat solid food.
 Weaning soon follows, and mice are sexually mature at 6 to 10 weeks of age.
 The life span of a mouse is usually nine to 12 months.